noaione/yuusha-shoukan-ln/sources/v08/chapter2.md

 If I were to indulge Sieg-san’s kindness and withhold my answer here...
 I would definitely end up dragging it out and would ambiguously stall it.
-If that happens, Sieg-san would end up having to carry her anxiety all the time...That’s why, I knew I had to respond, or at least, make sure I had the thoughts on my mind right now.
+If that happens, Sieg-san would end up having to carry her anxiety all the time...
+That’s why, I knew I had to respond, or at least, make sure I had the thoughts on my mind right now.
 In front of Sieg-san, who had turned back towards me, I slowly closed my eyes and let my thoughts wander.
 How do I feel about Sieg-san?
 How do I want to interact with her in the future?

 First of all, I must stop seeing Sieg-san as just a mature woman I respect, or that she’s a high-level woman...
 I must only see Sieg-san as the woman she is.